 - When one toy comes in, one leaves.
 This one takes some discipline; discipline I didn’t have as a parent.
 When a child has outgrown a toy, consider storing it as a hand-me-down for younger siblings or cousins.
 Other options are to re-gift a toy if it’s in good condition, or donate it to your favorite charity.

 - Rotate toys so that not all toys are available for play at once.
-You might be surprised how an old toy can seem new again when it’s been out of the rotation for a while.
+This is a great way to organize toys on a budget.
+And you might be surprised how an old toy can seem new again when it’s been out of the rotation for a while.
 Store unused toys on a top shelf of a closet, under the bed in the guest room, or in the basement, attic or garage.
 You’ll know when to change out toys once kids stop showing interest or start misusing their toys.
 Be sure to exchange toys rather than add to the available ones.

 - Simplify clean up time.
 I dreaded clean up time as a mom and as a teacher.
 Why is it so hard to get kids to clean up?
 Well, looking back, I have some theories about that.

 - The mess is too overwhelming.
 Just like adults, when the mess is big children can face overwhelm and not know where to start.
 A couple of ways to address that are to give specific instructions.
 For example, reinforce skills by having them pick up toys by shape, color, or type.
 Give one instruction at a time until everything is put away.
 You can also introduce a rule to put away one toy before getting out another one.
 That one change should eliminate some of the mess at clean up time.

 - Clean up time is rushed.
 Be sure to allow plenty of margin time between clean up and whatever is next.
 If you’re in a hurry, you risk impatience which can add stress to an already challenging chore.